sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-2/hana-cloud-mission-trial-2.md

     ![open the trial subaccount](subaccount2.png)

+    > Currently, the trial version of SAP HANA Cloud is offered only in AWS US East.

 2. Then click on **Entitlements** on the left-hand side menu and search for entitlements for SAP HANA.

     ![BTP Entitlements](BTP-entitlements.png)